 This article is being written for two reasons: the first is to encourage your adventurous spirit.
 To spur you on to go places, to experience this world, and live a really full life.
 The second reason: is to help you add things to your list.
 Specifically, some incredible Idaho adventures.

-- White water rafting Idaho on the Middle Fork of the Salmon River
+- Rafting Middle Fork of the Salmon River

 - Drive Highway 12 and soak in the natural hot springs along the way